 Low Space Utilisation and Hybrid Workers

-With 30% of respondents were reported to be more productive and engaged working from home, and 4.7 million people were working flexibly in the US in 2021, hybrid working practices are becoming commonplace across the world.
+With 30% of respondents reported to be more productive and engaged working from home, and 4.7 million people working flexibly in the US in 2021, hybrid working practices are becoming commonplace across the world.